-In fact, hiring a car in Europe can kick your butt (and wallet) in seriously spectacular ways.
+Renting a car in Europe is far from all rainbows and scenic Instagram shots, and can kick your butt (and wallet) in seriously spectacular ways if you don’t plan properly.

-And as I try to scoop the tears out from my wallet, I can’t help but wish someone had sat me down before my numerous (nightmare) experiences and told me about all the hidden costs, fees and considerations that would make even Kanye go broke.
-(Okay, mild exaggeration, but still).
+I’ve rented countless cars in Europe over the years, and as I try to scoop the tears out from my wallet, I can’t help but wish someone had sat me down before my numerous (nightmare) experiences and told me about all the hidden costs, fees and considerations that go into impacting how much a rental car in Europe really costs.

 Plus, with Europe pretty much just being one large slab of land, and with the Schengen Zone allowing for virtually borderless crossings, travelling from country to country couldn’t be easier when using the roads.